 Professor Alismail is a graduate of the LLU program class of 2010.
 He has various years of experience as a Respiratory Therapist with an interest in clinical education and research.
 He also holds a MS in health professions education and MA in education.
 He is currently completing his doctorate degree at Claremont Graduate University.
 He is also an Assistant Professor at the Department of Medicine, School of Medicine, Loma Linda University.
 Professor Alismail published several peer review papers in the fields of respiratory care, pulmonary, and medical education.
 He is also a reviewer of various scholarly journals in the field.
-On his free time, he enjoys traveling, various sports, and reading with emphasis in history of civilizations, Arabic literature, religions, and cultural studies. email: firstname.lastname@example.org 909-558-1000 ext 47119Read more
+On his free time, he enjoys traveling, various sports, and reading with emphasis in history of civilizations, Arabic literature, religions, and cultural studies. email: email@example.com 909-558-1000 ext 47119Read more

 Meet Our Faculty

 Julian Toma, BSRT, RRT-ACCS, RRT- NPS

 Mr. Julian Toma has been a Respiratory Therapist for five years.
-He started with an AS in Respiratory Care and currently completing his BSRT and expected to complete it in Summer 2019.
-He is planning to continue his graduate degree, MSRC at LLU.
+He completed his BSRT degree from Boise State University.
+He is currently working on his MSRC degree at LLU.
+He currently work at East Campus hospital, Loma Linda University Medical Center.
 He is a proponent of implementing the latest protocols, of advancing Respiratory Care involvement in the clinical setting, and of ensuring a high level of competence for the students he works with.
 He enjoys reading in his free time, spending time with family, and likes to talk about travel.
 His goals are to advance the Respiratory Care field forward and does his part to ensure that we are a vital part of the health care team. email: Jtoma@llu.eduRead more